danielnichiata96/artsourcebrazil/docs/TESTING_SUMMARY.md

 ## 🚨 Known Limitations

+1. **E2E Admin Dashboard Tests**: 3/5 tests failing due to SSR/cookie authentication issues in test environment
+   - Login form tests pass ✅
+   - Dashboard rendering after login needs investigation ⚠️
+   - Consider using Playwright storage state for authentication

-1. **Database-dependent tests**: Some E2E tests require a populated Supabase database and are skipped by default.
+2. **Database-dependent tests**: Some E2E tests require a populated Supabase database and are skipped by default.

-2. **Environment variables**: Some tests check for environment variables that may not exist in test mode.
+3. **Environment variables**: Some tests check for environment variables that may not exist in test mode.

-3. **External API mocking**: Email and Stripe tests don't call real APIs (by design).
+4. **External API mocking**: Email and Stripe tests don't call real APIs (by design).

+5. **Playwright Configuration**: Tests run sequentially with single worker to avoid race conditions and server conflicts.

 ---